Exploring the Stories That Shape Us

 Writing

-Essays on therapy, meaning, faith, character, anxiety, achievement, and the stories that form us.
+Essays on therapy, faith, doubt, meaning, virtue, anxiety, responsibility, and the stories and practices that form a life.

 Research